vduseev/vduseev.github.io/_posts/2017-10-20-preserve-window-layout-plugin-for-intellij.markdown

 }
 {% endhighlight %}

+Having all that we can now import and export window layout's of any project.
+However, it
-Having all that we can now import and export the window layout.
-However, it would be nice to notify a user about results of the export/import process.
+would be nice to notify a user about results of the export/import process.

 ## IntelliJ Notifications
 Basic notifications are very easy to fire in IntelliJ:
 {% highlight java %}
 Notifications.Bus.notify(new Notification(
     "Preserve Layout",
     "Successful Export",
     "Saved to " + file.getCanonicalPath(),
     NotificationType.INFORMATION
 ), e.getProject());
 {% endhighlight %}

-Here we can change the icon
+Here we can change the icon to emphasize the `ERROR` status.
 {% highlight java %}
 Notifications.Bus.notify(new Notification(
     "Preserve Layout",
     "Export Failed",
     ex.getMessage(),
     NotificationType.ERROR
 ), e.getProject());
 {% endhighlight %}

-## Support every JetBrains IDE
+## Make plugin runnable in every JetBrains IDE
 Last thing but not the least important.
 To support every JetBrains IDE it is required to specify the `<depends>` tag in `<plugin>`.
 More details about plugin compatibility are available at [SDK docs][sdk-plugin-compativility].